Anurag1101/Tweet4U/README.md

 built using the Django framework and utilizes Bootstrap for styling, ensuring a responsive and modern UI.
 This project aims to provide a simple and intuitive user experience while incorporating standard social media features.

-Features
+## Features:

-User Authentication: Users can register, log in, and log out securely.
+- **User Authentication**: Users can register, log in, and log out securely.

-Create Tweets: Authenticated users can post tweets.
+- **Create Tweets**: Authenticated users can post tweets.

-Search Tweets: Users can search for specific tweets using a search bar.
+- **Search Tweets**: Users can search for specific tweets using a search bar.

-Responsive UI: The application uses Bootstrap to ensure it is mobile-friendly and responsive.
+- **Responsive UI**: The application uses Bootstrap to ensure it is mobile-friendly and responsive.
-Dark Mode: The application is designed with a dark theme to ensure a comfortable viewing experience at night.

 Installation
 Prerequisites
 To run this project, you'll need: